gros-pataplouf/pete_baker_onboarding/README.md

 #### 1.The Bakery.
 - Model the bakery as a class.
 Pete's Bakery has a name.
-- The bakery has a pantry of available ingredients.
+- The bakery has a pantry of available ingredients, which is a dictionary.
-- The baker can add ingredients to the pantry to stock up
+- The baker can add ingredients to stock the pantry.
-- The baker can take ingredients from the pantry
+- The baker can use ingredients from the pantry.
-- If the baker tries to take more of an ingredient than what is available, the application throws an error
+- If the baker tries to use of an ingredient than what is available, the application throws an error.
+Any ingredients taken before are then restored to the pantry.

-#### 2. The Bakery
+#### 2. The Recipes.
-- the bakery has a Pantry, where Pete stores the ingredients.
+- The bakery has a list of recipes, which is created when the bakery is instantiated.
-- Pete can stock up the pantry if an ingredient is missing
+- A recipe is has a name, as well as a list of ingredients associated with it.
-- has several cakes ready (on display)
+- You can look up the ingredients by searching for the name of the recipe.
-- Write a function cakes(), which takes the recipe (object) and the available ingredients (also an object) and returns the maximum number of cakes Pete can bake (integer).
+- Write a function max_cakes(), which takes the recipe name, and the ingredients available in the pantry and returns the maximum number of cakes Pete can bake (integer).